Gcarnes05/Behrend-Defect-Analyzer/BDA-Tutorial.md

 # Step 2.
 Plotting
 Plotting the formation energy vs the fermi energy is a good way to qualitatively interpret which defects are most likely to be present when the material has a particular fermi energy.
 The `formation_vs_fermi.py` program will create these plots using files previously created in the tutorial.
 ## Relative Chemical Potential Input ($\Delta \mu$)
 The chemical potentials used in the formation energy calculations are provided through a `.yaml` file, which defines the environment (e.g., Ga-rich or N-rich).
-Each file must contain only a single chemical potential condition, as the current implementation does not support multiple environments within one file.
+Each file must contain only a single chemical potential condition.
 When comparing different growth limits, separate YAML files must therefore be created for each condition.

 We recommend using the naming convention `target_vertices_<Element>_Rich.yaml`, where `<Element>` indicates the species in excess under the chosen growth condition.
 For example, `target_vertices_Ga_Rich.yaml` corresponds to Ga-rich conditions, while `target_vertices_N_Rich.yaml` corresponds to N-rich conditions.
 The default file name used by the code is `target_vertices.yaml`, which is intended only for single-condition workflows and is not recommended for systematic comparisons across multiple environments.